Nuitka/Nuitka-Action/README.md

 Python is licensed under the [Python Software Foundation (PSF) License](https://github.com/python/cpython/blob/main/LICENSE).

-## You are Reponsible for Complying with your Project's Dependencies' Licenses
+## You are Responsible for Complying with your Project's Dependencies' Licenses

 This tool compiles and/or copies your project's package dependencies (and their dependencies) into the output executable, which will be considered a combined and/or derivative work of those packages.

-> **_Important:_** You are responsibile for compliance with the licenses of your project's package dependencies.
+> **_Important:_** You are responsible for compliance with the licenses of your project's package dependencies.
 Please consult with an attorney about your individual/project's compliance needs and strategy.

 ## How to Comply With Dependency Package Licenses

 There are some great license checker tools that you might consider integrating with your project.
-Generally speaking, they enable you to specify which licenses (or types) are approved or disaproved and alert you whenever your project has a package dependency that is not approved.
+Generally speaking, they enable you to specify which licenses (or types) are approved or disapproved and alert you whenever your project has a package dependency that is not approved.

 Here are a couple license checker tools: